 Before participating in a clinical trial, a study team member will review all information about the trial including specific risks and potential benefits.
 Through this informed-consent process, clinical trial participants receive the information they need to decide if they wish to take part.

 Can a participant leave a clinical study?

 Yes.
-A clinical trial participant may leave a study at any time.
-Volunteers agree to take part in the research study and may choose to leave at any point in time.
+Clinical trial participants who agree to take part in a research study may choose to leave at any point in time.
 If withdrawing from a study, the participant should contact the research team to inform them and provide the reasons for leaving the study.
 The participant many be asked to return for a safety evaluation before withdrawing from the study.